 The U.S. Department of Agriculture was all for this project at this time.
 The U.S. government appeared to be confident that good crops of lettuce would be able to be produced in this way.

-1936 : A report was made in a paper dated January 14, 1936 regarding a courtroom murder that had taken the day before.
+1936 : A report was made in a paper 1936 regarding a courtroom murder that had taken the day before.
 A hotheaded defendant had shot at a judge, and then in the process the opposing lawyer was killed.

 One of the reasons that Doncic was sentenced to death-among other reasons-was because he refused to remove the poster of Premier Tito from the front after the Cominform-Tito break (a Yugoslavian government regime split).

-George Wallace takes over as governor of Arkansas.
+George Wallace takes over as governor of Alabama .
 His main motto for his campaign and the way he would run the state was, "Segregation Forever."